 How long does the Rhode Island divorce process take?

 When couples agree to the terms of their divorce, it is possible to get divorced fairly quickly.
-An uncontested divorce could take only 60 to days to get to hearing, depending on how quickly each side submits the proper paperwork and, or, executes the marital settlement agreement.
+An uncontested divorce could take only 60 to days to get to hearing, depending on how quickly each side submits the proper paperwork and/or executes the Marital Settlement Agreement.

 The legal process can take much longer for contested and high-asset divorces.
 Experts need time to evaluate property division or child custody matters.
 When couples are unable to reach common ground, the divorce process can significantly lengthen.
-At Flanagan Law Offices, LLC, we are committed to protecting our clients’ best interests and helping them obtain a divorce in the most efficient manner possible to control the costs of the divorce.
+At The Flanagan Law Offices, LLC, we are committed to protecting our clients’ best interests and helping them obtain a divorce in the most efficient manner possible to control the costs of the divorce.

 How is property division determined in Rhode Island?

 Rhode Island is an equitable distribution state.
 This means that property a spouse owned before getting married will generally remain under his or her name once the divorce is finalized.
-Property spouses purchased together during the marriage will be split equitably.
-This does not necessarily mean a 50/50 split.
-Since not all assets can be split down the middle, an equitable distribution helps ensure that each side maintains an equal value of the community property.
+Property spouses purchased together during the marriage will be divided equitably.
+This does not necessarily mean a 50/50 division.
+Since not all assets can be divided down the middle, an equitable distribution helps ensure that each side maintains an equal value of the community property.
 In Rhode Island, property division can be particularly complicated based on how assets were handled during the marriage.
 Any assets owned separately before getting married but commingled with the rest of the marital estate will be subject to an equitable distribution.